juan/cronosapp/README.md

 ## Information

-Hello my name is Juan Pablo Moreno, I'm from Venezuela and treating to build a medical software web page using Laravel, for me I will love to, people is this community can help to understand the best practics to code in Laravel.
+Hello my name is Juan Pablo Moreno, I'm from Venezuela and treating to build a medical software web page using Laravel, for me I will love to find people is this community that can help to understand the best practics to code in Laravel.
 My idea in this software is:

 - Create doctors.
 - Create pactients